+In the weeks ahead, organizations will be creating safe back-to-work procedures in the post-COVID-19 environment and establishing the “new normal”.
 As we work to ensure safety for employees, visitors, and customers, it will be imperative to identify and monitor everyone who is requesting access to your facility.
 Relying on a variety of on-premise solutions is vital to the collective health and safety of our communities.

 Some visitor management solutions can be fully automated with self-service kiosks.
 Once a visitor’s ID is scanned the system automatically renders an ID, prints the badge, and registers visitor information into a database.
 This can all be done in under 20 seconds or even faster if they register online in advance.
 Using an ID scanner facilitates the rapid input of visitor information without even touching a keyboard.
 This reduces errors and ensures consistency, all while speeding up the check-in process with reduced contact to the system.

-With the rising demands for health and safety procedures, the need to screen employees for illness has increased.
+With the rising demands for healthy and safe back-to-work procedures, the need to screen employees for illness has increased.
 Temperature Screening Kiosks accommodate those needs by acting as the first line of defense to your company’s health.
 With infrared thermal imaging and fast temperature detection, the non-contact kiosks help identify the presence of fever as a symptom of contagious illnesses such as coronavirus.
 By preventing the spread of viruses, you can maintain a safe and healthy workplace while providing peace-of-mind to anxious staff, students, visitors, and the general public.

 Employee & visitor temperature screening has only become more critical as many state and local governments require back-to-work guidelines and COVID-19 response planning be established.
 Regulatory and health associations such as OSHA, EEOC and the CDC include temperature screening as an important procedure in facilities now.
 You can rely on the Temperature Screening Kiosk to produce an accurate temperature reading, offering an effective method for keeping sick persons out of your facility.